arifbudimanar/zinc-ui/README.md

 php artisan zinc:install
 ```

-> It will install nececsary stuff like installing Livewire, Tailwind and other package.
+> This command will automatically set up everything you need, including Livewire, Tailwind, and other dependencies no manual installation required.
-> No need to install manually, I got you.

 ### Check installed version